open-contracting/software-development-handbook/docs/services/rabbitmq.rst

 Usually, a message is ack'd once processing is complete.
 In some cases, a message is ack'd *before* its processing is complete:

 -  *When processing is long*: If a message is not ack'd on a channel within the `acknowledgement timeout <https://www.rabbitmq.com/consumers.html#acknowledgement-timeout>`__ (30 minutes by default), the broker closes the channel.
 This might cause unexpected errors the next time the consumer uses the channel.
--  *When processing isn't atomic*: After some initial work, a consumer might perform work and publish messages in chunks.
+-  *When processing isn't atomic*: After some initial work, a consumer might perform work and publish messages in chunks, like when implementing the `Splitter pattern <https://www.enterpriseintegrationpatterns.com/patterns/messaging/Sequencer.html>`__.
 If it encounters an error in one chunk, the consumer cannot easily "retry" the original message, without encountering integrity errors and publishing duplicate messages.
 As such, the message is ack'd after the initial work ("point-of-no-return").

 If a consumer is interrupted or fails before a message is ack'd, the broker `automatically requeues <https://www.rabbitmq.com/confirms.html#automatic-requeueing>`__ the message, once either the acknowledgement timeout or the `heartbeat timeout <https://www.rabbitmq.com/heartbeats.html>`__ is reached, at which time the consumer is considered buggy, stuck or unavailable by the broker.